What Is Visual Communications?

 Visual communication is prominent in advertising through various visual media, including websites, television, and print publishing.
 Depending on your area of interest and educational concentration, you may decide to pursue a career as an art director, graphic designer, typographer, visual artist, photographer, illustrator, or Web designer.
 As a visual communication professional, you may work for large and small media firms or freelance your work to clients.

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), employment for the graphic design profession is expected to grow seven percent between 2012 and 2022.
-In comparison, a three percent growth in employment is expected for art directors during the same decade.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), employment for the graphic design profession is expected to grow 7% between 2014 and 2024.
+In comparison, a two percent growth in employment is expected for art directors during the same decade.
 The BLS also noted that competition for these types of occupations is high due to a large number of people pursuing these careers.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: